aiyufan3/AIPI-XAI-Explainable-Deep-Learning/README.md

 ## Results

 The t-test yielded a **p-value of 0.38**, indicating no statistically significant difference in pixel importance between correctly and misclassified images.
 Visualizations of saliency maps showed more coherent regions for correctly classified images but did not reveal a clear distinction between the two groups based on pixel importance alone.

-For more detailed results, refer to the [visualization section](#usage) in the notebook.

-## Contributing

-Contributions are welcome!
-If you'd like to improve this project, please follow these steps:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

-This README provides a clear overview of the project, instructions on how to run it, and details on how to contribute.
-You can further modify this to reflect your specific repository details, such as project names, GitHub URLs, and other customizations.